adgellida/ubuntupackages/ReadMe.md

 1.Go to your selected script folder.
 1.1."script 1" if you want to install some basic packages.
 1.2."script 2" if you want to check more extra packages.
-1.3."script 3" if you want to check the packages that I usually install.

 2.Execute "installsources".

 3.Execute "installpackages".

-4.(Optional) Execute "configurations".
+4.(Optional) Execute "configurations", "mateconfiguration", see "manual steps for mate", etc.

-5.(Extra) Execute "mate configuration" if you choose "script 3".

 Remember to add exec permissions to all scripts!

 Important
 =============================================
 * It hasn't been tested 100% yet.
 Give feedback!
-* The objective is to use mate desktop, but there're problems to implement it on ubuntu 14.04.
-The best option is to wait Ubuntu Mate Remix 14.10 stable version or to use Linux Mint Mate 14.04.
+* The desktop environment recommended tested right now is to use mate desktop, but there're problems to implement it on ubuntu 14.04.
+The best option is to wait Ubuntu Mate Remix 14.10 stable version (not use alpha never, never!) or to use Linux Mint Mate 14.04.
 * Be careful with unstables repos, comment them if you want, for example:
  * Xorg Edgers
  * WebUpd8 Unstable - only for 13.10 or less